-Though Rhode Island is the smallest state in the union, it has plenty of fishing sites.
-Visitors who come to the state are amazed at the various opportunities they see to relax and have a great time.
-Angling in the state occurs all along its coastline and into the upper reaches of the hills beyond.
-Stream and lake fishing are some of the favorite sporting activities that anglers enjoy.
-The coastline is a mix of locations, some which have crashing waves and others where the shoreline is protected, such as Narragansett Bay.
-Anyone fishing in Rhode Island waters must have a valid angling license whether they are fishing freshwater or saltwater.
-However, Rhode Island considers angling licenses from New York, Connecticut, Maine, and Massachusetts as valid.
+Though Rhode Island is the smallest state in the union, it has lots of fishing.
+Visitors enjoy fishing in Rhode Island, all along the coastline and into the upper reaches of the hills beyond.
+Stream and lake fishing are popular as well.
+The coastline is a mix of environments, with crashing waves in some areas and protected bays in others.
+Anyone fishing in Rhode Island waters must have a valid fishing license, whether they are fishing in fresh or salt water.
+However, Rhode Island considers licenses from New York, Connecticut, Maine, and Massachusetts as valid.

 Fishing Spots in Rhode Island